Graphon Mixtures: Estimating for finite number of partitions

 \section{Estimating $U$ for finite number of partitions}

+Graphon $U$ describes the relative strength (or vulnerability) of the hubs in a mixture.
+In a social media network, hubs act as superspreaders of information and reach; $U$ shows the relative power of the big players in the network.
+In an energy/telecommunications network, it can show the vulnerability/resilience in the event of an attack.
+Consider two energy networks $A$ and $B$ with $U_A = (0.5, 0.3, 0.2)$ and $U_B = (0.1, \ldots, 0 .1)$.
+Then mixture $A$ is far more vulnerable from a resilience viewpoint compared to mixture $B$ if attacked.
+By attacking one node (the hub corresponding to 0.5), approximately 50\% of the network can be crippled in an energy/telecommunications network scenario.

-Understanding sources of sparsity can help uncover the graph generation mechanism.
-For mixture graphs, sparsity comes from $U$, which lives in the line graph space and can have finite or infinite partitions (Definition \ref{def:masspartition}).
-By observing mixture graphs, we estimate $\bm{p}$, both when $\bm{p}$ has finite and infinite partitions.
+Graphon $U$ can have finite or infinite partitions.
+By observing mixture graphs, we estimate the mass-partition $\bm{p}$ (Definition \ref{def:masspartition}), both when $\bm{p}$ has finite and infinite partitions.
 In this section we consider finite partitions.
 For both cases, we consider a class of well-behaved $W$ in our mixture model.
 We do not need $W$ to be well-behaved to estimate the topmost degrees of $G_{n_i}$.
 However, we need some conditions on $W$ so that we can estimate $U$.

 \begin{definition} (\textbf{Degree Function}) As in \cite{delmas2021asymptotic} we define the degree function

 where $D(x)$ is defined on $x \in [0,1]$. \end{definition}

 \begin{assumption} We assume $W$ to have a continuous degree function $D(x)$ (Definition \ref{def:degreefunction}). \end{assumption}